TeamRegio/EpiRegioDB/docs/UseCases.rst

 REM ID
 ~~~~~~~
 *REM ID* is how we define the REMs internally.
-Each *REM ID* is unique and each REM is associated to only one gene.
+Each *REM ID* is unique.
+Also the REMs, which have the exact same genomic region but are associated to different genes (happens rarly), are assigned to different *REM IDs*.
 We started counting from REM0000001 onwards.

 Predicted function
 ~~~~~~~